 Read more about hybrid, electric and fuel-efficient cars in our green car buying guide.

-The Gosschalks loved the Mitsubishi Highlander PHEV Aspire, although the big sticking point for them was the price.
-Our tester felt the Highlander shows good performance for a fairly large and heavy car, and good economy given its weight, but its failure to meet its fuel economy claims and its steep asking price aren't appealing.
+The Gosschalks loved the Mitsubishi Outlander PHEV Aspire, although the big sticking point for them was the price.
+Our tester felt the Outlander shows good performance for a fairly large and heavy car, and good economy given its weight, but its failure to meet its fuel economy claims and its steep asking price aren't appealing.

 Fuel use claim vs measured per 100km: 1.9L vs 6.1L